-On Friday March 2, three men were shot at around 6:21pm in the 2200 block of Bonar Street.
-The shootings came from a car that stopped near a group of at least five males standing outside, who may have been involved in a dice game.
-The three victims sustained non-life threatening injuries.
+On Friday, March 2, three men were shot at around 6:21 p.m. in the 2200 block of Bonar Street.
+The gunfire came from a car that stopped near a group of at least five males standing outside, who may have been involved in a dice game.
+Three victims sustained non-life-threatening injuries.

-Two days later, at about 12:51 am on Sunday March 4, two suspects approached and shot at a group of about five men on 7th Street at Addison.
-BPD patrol officers responded and found the victims at Sixth and Bancroft Way as they were trying to leave the area.
+Two days later, at about 12:51 a.m.
+Sunday, March 4, two suspects approached and shot at a group of about five men on Seventh Street at Addison.
+Berkeley Police patrol officers responded and found the victims at Sixth and Bancroft Way as they were trying to leave the area.
 Three of the victims sustained gunshot wounds, none of which were deemed life threatening.

-Both of the incidents are still under investigation by BPD.
+Both of the incidents are still under investigation by the Berkeley Police Department.

 But Schnieders believes residents could get organized and “on top of things.”
 “I’ve been pleased with the response from the police so far.
 I hope all the city departments can work together to staunch this.”

 The police department has been working in collaboration with the community to tackle neighborhood safety issues for a while.
-BPD Lieutenant Dave Frankel holds regular coffee meetings with the community to discuss crime locally.
-On Friday March 9, about ten people turned out to Café Tomate on 5th Street to talk with him and Area 4 Coordinator Officer Cesar Melero.
+Berkeley Police Lt.
+Dave Frankel holds regular coffee meetings with the community to discuss crime locally.
+On Friday, March 9, about 10 people turned out to Tomate Cafe on Fifth Street to talk with him and Area 4 coordinator officer Cesar Melero.

 Graham Freeman, who lives on Allston Way, two blocks from where the Bonar Street shooting took place, said some parts of the neighborhood do not feel safe, in particular the dead end of Allston Way where it meets Strawberry Creek Park, but there is a lot to recommend the neighborhood and he sees the solution in residents claiming their territory.